woosting/turris-notes/howtos/pihole.md

+# Install pihole

+> Hyperlinks used in this how-to are pointing to the LuCi interface of the open source Turris Omnia router).

 1. Create a **new LXC container** (this how-to is based on either: Ubuntu xenial or Debian Jessie).
-2. Have your router assign a **static IP address** to the LXC container in its DHCP server configuration settings (`http://192.168.1.1/cgi-bin/luci/admin/network/dhcp` for Turris Omnia):
+2. Have your router assign a **static IP address** to the LXC container in its [DHCP server configuration settings][1]:
     1. **Hostname**: `pihole`.
     2. **MAC-Address**: found at:
       - Regular LXC: The lxc container's configuration file (this needs to be tested!!!).